 Aside from those outdoorsy features, this watch also comes with five daily alarms; hourly time signal; full auto-calendar till 2099; 1/100-second stopwatch; countdown timer; and world time.

 This digital Japanese quartz watch tells time with Multi-Band 6 atomic timekeeping, so it’s extremely accurate.
-And to see everything clearly, even in the dark, it comes with full auto EL backlight with Afterglow.
+And to see everything clearly, even in the dark, it comes with a full auto EL backlight with Afterglow.

 Casio Rangeman G-Shock Solar Atomic Watch